Folks that know their way around a garden call it "Black Gold," because it's an incredible catalyst for turning any soil into great stuff.

 A fancy fertilizer spreader is not required either; even better is a simple wheelbarrow and a shovel.
 Then go about your lawn, adding your compost.
 When you've completed that step, take a broom or rake to work it in and spread it more evenly.

 That's it.
 Then, water your lawn and don't mow it for a week.
-Gradually, you will begin to see a lush, very green lawn develop that will enhance your property like a gorgeous gem.
-In addition, compost is ideal for beautiful rose bushes and other plants looking to maintain strong growth and healthy blooms.
+Gradually, you will begin to see a lush, very green grass develop that will enhance your property like a gorgeous gem.
+Also, compost is ideal for beautiful rose bushes and other plants looking to maintain healthy growth and healthy blooms.

 Compost might not look like the prettiest stuff on the planet, but it sure knows how to beautify everything that grows around your soil.